-20,000 henna cones recalled in Canada after reports of chemical burns
+Thousands of mehndi, or henna, cones are being recalled across Canada after reports of chemical burns.

 About 20,022 Shakeel Bhai Mehndi Waley Bridal Special Henna Cone products were distributed by retailers across the country between June 2015 and May 2017.